statamic/importer/DOCUMENTATION.md

    composer require statamic/importer
    ```

-2. You can find the Importer addon in the Control Panel under `Utilities > Import`.
+2. You can find the Importer addon in the Control Panel under `Utilities > Importer`.

 ## Usage